Course Overview

 By the end of this course, students will be able to:

-- Understand and apply fundamental concepts in number theory including divisibility, primes, and congruences
+- Understand foundational concepts in number theory including divisibility, primes, factorization, and congruences

 - Construct rigorous mathematical proofs using direct proof, proof by contradiction, and mathematical induction